-California – The state of California became a leader in promoting class size reduction in 1996, when it commenced a large-scale class size reduction program with the goal of reducing class size in all kindergarten through third grade classes from 30 to 20 students or less.
+California – The state of California became a leader in promoting class size reduction in 1996 when it commenced a large-scale class size reduction program with the goal of reducing class size in all kindergarten through third-grade classes from 30 to 20 students or less.
 The cost of the program was $1 billion annually.

 Florida – Florida residents in 2002 voted to amend the Florida Constitution to set the maximum number of students in a classroom.
 The maximum number varies according to the grade level.
-For prekindergarten through third grade, fourth grade through eighth grade, and ninth grade through 12th grade, the constitutional maximums are 18, 22, and 25 students, respectively.
+For pre-kindergarten through third grade, fourth through eighth grade, and ninth through 12th grade, the constitutional maximums are 18, 22, and 25 students, respectively.
 Schools that are not already in compliance with the maximum levels are required to make progress in reducing class size so that the maximum is not exceeded by 2010.
 The Florida legislature enacted corresponding legislation, with additional rules and guidelines for schools to achieve the goals by 2010.

-Effect of Budget Cuts and Declining Student Enrollments
+The Effect of Budget Cuts and Declining Student Enrollments

 When there were budget surpluses for education, it made sense to pursue a specific goal of reducing class sizes, and some states have made progress in achieving their goals.
 With a declining economy, however, many surpluses have turned to deficits.
 Regardless of the advantages of small class sizes, as a practical matter, class size in some schools is determined by economic necessity rather than policy considerations.
 California and Florida are just two examples in which budget cuts have derailed the goal of smaller class sizes.

 Florida schools are faced with the dual crises of budget cuts and declining enrollment.
 School funding from the Florida Lottery is expected to decline because the lottery proceeds are expected to decline.
-Moreover, school enrollment state-wide is projected to decline 1.6 percent.
+Moreover, school enrollment state-wide is projected to decline by 1.6 percent.
 Funding is based on the number of students, so declining enrollment leads to less funding.
 Although schools can continue to receive 48 percent of per-student funding for one year after enrollment declines, that is only a partial, temporary cushion before the funding is lost.
 It is certainly unlikely that any class size reduction can be accomplished in such an environment.
 An upswing in the economy would probably increase the lottery proceeds and reverse the declining school enrollment.
 As a consequence of the uncertainty, there is great concern in Florida about the future of its public schools.